6 crucial steps in semiconductor manufacturing

-We don't need to tell you that modern digital devices – smartphones, PCs, gaming consoles and more – are powerful pieces of technology.
+We don’t need to tell you that modern digital devices – smartphones, PCs, gaming consoles and more – are powerful pieces of technology.
 Much of this power comes from microchips, some of the smallest but most detailed pieces of tech that exist.
-There are a lot of microchips around (the recent chip shortage proves we can't get enough of them!): In 2020, more than one trillion chips were manufactured around the world.
-That's about 130 chips for every person on earth.
+In 2021, semiconductor unit sales reached a record 1.15 trillion shipments.
+That’s about 145 chips for every person on earth.
 But despite what their widespread presence might suggest, manufacturing a microchip is no mean feat.
 To make any chip, numerous processes play a role.
-Let's discuss six critical semiconductor manufacturing steps: deposition, photoresist, lithography, etch, ionization and packaging.
+Let’s discuss six critical semiconductor manufacturing steps: deposition, photoresist, lithography, etch, ionization and packaging.

 As microchip structures 'shrink', the process of patterning the wafer becomes more complex.
 Advances in deposition, as well as etch and lithography – more on that later – are enablers of shrink and the pursuit of Moore's Law.
 These advances include the use of new materials and innovations that enable increased precision when depositing these materials.

 The wafer is then covered with a light-sensitive coating called 'photoresist', or 'resist' for short.
 There are two types of resist: positive and negative.